Va5s0/the-birthday-project/README.md

 * Clone this repo
 * Run `npm install`
+* In order to use the application, you must sign up at https://mlab.com/ and request an API access key
 * Store your API key at secrets.mine.js inside the token variable and rename the file to secrets.js
 * You're all set!